Exploring the Faith - RCIA

-Join us in the Mother Teresa Room - first floor of the Parish Center.
+Join us in the Padre Serra Room - upstairs in the Parish Center.
 No prior registration is required!

 TEEN PREPARATION (ages 14 - 17)

 use this link for more info: http://www.bede.org/TeenRCIA.cfm

 NEW registrations for Teen RCIA 2014 - 2015 are currently being accepted.
 (Note: Sacraments will be received during the Spring of 2015) Register your teen via email email@example.com

 Child Preparation (Children's RCIA) (ages 7-12 if not yet baptized); (ages 8- 12 if have already been baptized)

 Children are served both through the RCIA for families: Family Faith First and eventually (in their second year of preparation) PREP (St. Bede's parish religious education program).
 NEW registrations for Family RCIA 2014 - 2016 are currently being accepted.
 (All Spring and Summer 2014 students are preparing to receive the Sacraments during the Spring of 2016)

 Why Year-Round R.C.I.A.?